 The Chinese Jamaicans: Unlikely Pioneers of Reggae Music

-Appreciation of music from the '60s and '70s is alive and well, judging from the success of stage musicals like Mamma Mia!, Jersey Boys, and Bat Out of Hell.
+Appreciation of music from the '60s and '70s is alive and well, judging from the success of stage musicals like Mamma Mia!, and Jersey Boys.

 There's something special about the music of this era—its timeless worldwide appeal has lasted over generations.

 A small but significant part of that era was Jamaican reggae, now referred to as Early Reggae (late '60s to early '70s) and Roots Reggae ('70s to early-'80s).

 A Little History About Jamaica